6 Best beehiiv Alternatives in 2026

 Pricing

 It’s free to set up an account and get started on Substack.
-If you decide to turn on paid subscriptions, Substack keeps 10% of your revenue.
-There’s also an additional 2.9% + $0.30 per transaction fee.
+If you enable paid subscriptions, Substack takes a 10% cut of your revenue.
+There’s also a 2.9% + $0.30 per transaction fee and a 0.7% fee for recurring payments.

 Substack pricing